 Thesis proposal.
 Students are expected to work closely with their advisors to propose their master's thesis by a suggested date of September 15 of Year 2.
 The thesis proposal consists of the following: literature review, purpose of the study, research questions, hypotheses, proposed methodology, analysis plan, and references.
 The student presents the proposal for approval to their committee, consisting of the advisor and at least two other faculty (one of whom must be core faculty in the program).
-Committee members outside of CCP must be approved by the CCP review committee and Graduate College.
+Committee members outside of CCP must be approved by the CCP review committee and Graduate College prior to the proposal being scheduled.
 Unless other arrangements are made, students must provide a copy of the proposal to committee members at least two weeks before the proposal meeting.
 Students are required to submit their competed Report of Master's Thesis Proposal form to the program coordinator.

-Please note, a committee must be listed on your MIP iPOS.
-If you have an outside member for your thesis committee, please submit the internal "committee approval form" with your outside member's signature, the CV and justification blurb with the form to the director of training.
+Please note, a committee must be entered on your MIP iPOS.
+Please note, if you have an outside member for your thesis committee, please submit the internal "committee approval form" with your outside member's signature, the CV, and justification blurb with the form to the PhD training director.
 Scanned signatures are fine for our internal forms.
 Once your advisor, CCP faculty committee, and Graduate College approve your outside member, you could make the change on your iPOS electronically and include your outside member.
+An outside member is considered any person not endorsed by Counseling and Counseling Psychology on Graduate College's graduate faculty list (click here to see current faculty list).

-To apply for Field Placement during Year 2 (for placement during Year 3), students must have proposed their thesis successfully and submitted their proposal form by February 1.
+To apply for Field Placement during Year 2 (for placement during Year 3), students must have proposed their thesis successfully and submitted their proposal form by February 1 of Year 2.
 The faculty recommend strongly that students propose their thesis by the suggested date of September 15 to allow ample time to complete and defend their thesis by the spring deadline published each year by the Graduate College.

 Thesis defense.
 Students must defend their thesis successfully by the spring semester deadline set by Graduate College of their second year.
 Students who "pass with revisions" must deposit their final thesis with Graduate College approval no later than the summer deadline set by Graduate College.
 Failure to successfully defend by the spring semester deadline set by Graduate College and deposit by the summer semester deadline set by Graduate College will result in forfeiture of CCP assistantships and delay Field Placement until the subsequent spring semester contingent upon successful completion and deposit of thesis by the fall semester deadline set by Graduate College.
 Graduate College deadlines are available here.
 Please note, students would need to be enrolled in at least one credit when you defend and submit your revisions.
+More information regarding defense processes, procedures, formatting, etc. are available on Graduate College's webpage here.